 Figure 6.10: Horizontal Roller and Housing Delivery mechanism.

 The idea for the horizontal roller was inspired by a combination of the literature review in subsubsection 2.1.3 and subsubsection 2.1.4.
-The ”Horizontal roller” labeled in Figure 6.10 would be situated in a ”Housing structure” made of 2mm perspex.
+The "Horizontal roller” labelled in Figure 6.10 would be situated in a "Housing structure” made of 2mm Perspex.
 The housing structure had the same span as the vertical roller.
 Additionally, the design was intended to be more adaptable with regards to the range of DIP components it could accommodate.
 In theory, if a longer DIP package was required, the height of the roller could be modified in order to satisfy the requirements.
 Another benefit of this design is that the wall of the servo and the housing created a closed channel to expel the components in a controlled direction, reducing the possibility of a component falling back and failing to properly expel from the mechanism.
 A more detailed diagram of the housing and roller can be seen in Appendix B.4: Horizontal Roller & Housing Version 1.